calmm-js/documentation/redux-vs-calmm.md

 What this means is that `createStore` takes two arguments.
 The first argument, the reducer, is a function from a state and an action to a state.
 The second argument is the initial state.
-The result is store that contains state of type `state` and understands actions of type `action`.
+The result is a store that contains state of type `state` and understands actions of type `action`.

 The `Store` type constructor also comes with various actions, but at this stage we are mainly interested in just one, `dispatch`, which we could type as